πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 UseExampleMeaning

-Max of two values(a > b) ? a : ba if a is greater, otherwise b
+Max of two values(a > b) ? a : bpick a if it's larger, otherwise b

 Absolute value(x >= 0) ? x : -xx if non-negative, otherwise -x

-When to use: good for simple two-way assignments or printf arguments.
-For complex logic, if-else is more readable.
+When to reach for it: great for simple two-way assignments or inline printf arguments.
+For anything complex, plain if-else is more readable.

 Try It Yourself — Comparison & Logic